 - After becoming obsessed with finding the buried treasure of the Flying Dutchman in a board game, Mr. Krabs has SpongeBob SquarePants and Patrick go looking for the real thing.
 They do, and the Flying Dutchman is pleased because he had forgotten where he had buried it, and they saved him the trouble of finding it and digging it up.
 So he rewards them with two gold doubloons.
 When Mr. Krabs protests that he's The Captain and therefore deserves a reward (even though he didn't do anything), F.D. gives him a plastic treasure chest.

-- The only pirate known to have actually buried his treasure was Captain William Kidd, who buried a portion of his wealth on, of all places, Long Island, in an attempt to use it as a bargaining chip to avoid punishment for his piracy.
-It didn't work.
-(Hey, Long Island is a very nice place to live!)
+- Only two pirates are known to have actually buried treasure.
+The first was Captain William Kidd, who buried a portion of his wealth on, of all places, Long Island, New York, in an attempt to use it as a bargaining chip to avoid punishment for his piracy.
+It didn't work (hey, Long Island is a very nice place to live).

 - On the rare occasions where a pirate did manage to get their hands on massive piles of gold and silver, they generally wound up becoming quite famous.
 For example, Francis Drake earned a knighthood and status as one of the founding heroes of the British Empire, largely by stealing Spanish treasure.
 Tons of it.
-Of course, he didn't bury it; he took it back to England.
+Of course, he didn't bury it (or at least, not most of it, see below); he took it back to England.
 Where, predictably, most of his crew spent their shares of the treasure on drinking and whoring, also known as "the fun way" of putting said treasure into your sponsor nation's economy.

 - Just fresh from the headlines: certain US company lifted from the seafloor the load of early XIX-Century Spanish frigate sank by English privateers, worth about half a billion USD.
 The Spanish government went to courts, arguing that it's their gold (for added fun, one of the other claimants — who were quick to jump in for the cash — was Peru, apparently as the source of Spanish colonial gold).
 It seems this is not the first time something like this happens; Spaniards, as it seems, won this time, so, before finding an old treasure, best make sure nobody can track their lineage to original owners.
 Salvage laws can be so incomprehensibly torturous that there are several very valuable wrecks whose locations are known today that have not been recovered because the value of the booty would be offset by legal fees.